 High voltage transformers can be a bit tricky to design.
 When you’re trying to target a particular voltage one needs to account for things such as DCR losses in the windings.
 This is important when regulation is important.

-The following design procedure will get you close in the ballpark for your needs.
+The following design procedure will get you close to the ballpark for your needs.
 I will account for the DCR losses but I will ignore things such as core loss.

 Given the frequency is 60Hz, silicon steel is the core of choice here.
 It has a MAX flux density of perhaps 1.8T.
 We’re going to use half of this so that there is some margin inserted.
 Plus lower flux density in the core means lower core loss which further justifies ignoring the core loss.